 Rydzyk’s Lux Veritatis foundation, which also controls the TV Trwam station and a mobile phone network, has received millions of pounds in state funding for different projects since the PiS party returned to power in 2015.

 Since 2015, the foundation’s College of Social and Media Culture has also received more than a dozen state grants.
-In 2016, for example, it received 3 million złoty (£600,800) to provide media training for Ministry of Justice staff.
+In 2016, for example, it received three million złoty (£600,800) to provide media training for Ministry of Justice staff.

-The grant was officially for a museum to “promote the history of Poland, and the Polish heritage”, with a particular focus on the late Pope John Paul II.
+The grant was officially for a museum to “promote the history of Poland, and the Polish heritage”, with a particular focus on the late pope John Paul II.

 But the MPs allege that it was actually a kick-back for the priest’s “long-term and uninterrupted” support of the PiS.